 I am drawn to media that have a level of transparency and/or structural integrity that may be manipulated to create a dynamic vision.
 The ability of a material to block, reveal, or reflect other dimensions or layers within the work by warping, fracturing or creating voids for the viewer often plays a role.

 I have lived on a farm for most of my life and settled in my Vermont studio in 2000.
 I hold a degree in theatrical design from Rutgers University and spent years working in the theater.
-My three-dimensional work springs from working in theatre crafts.

 “Blazing across a gray stone wall, Hack’s piece “Sowing Good Will” surprises and pleases.
 A riot of chartreuse, yellow and orange, it lights the entire large room with its warmth.
 A closer look reveals how Hack created this suffusion of tendrils; how she made the paper live and escape from flatness.
 You should see it.”

 “Carolyn Enz Hack has provided Rutland with a fine exhibit.
 With a quick look a viewer can appreciate the beauty of paper, pencil, paint and wire.
 But a careful gaze will show fundamental energy waiting to be released.”